 - Counsel during regulatory investigations and enforcement proceedings

-- Litigation counsel both in federal and state and courts as well as in arbitrations
+- Litigation counsel both in federal and state courts, as well as in arbitrations

 Barton is regularly called upon to advise foreign companies on a broad range of compliance issues as they seek to establish their businesses in the U.S. After these foreign filers have been domesticated, they often continue to retain Barton to handle U.S. governance, disclosure, and compliance matters.